lalith-AE30/dbms-project/README.md

-# Alumni Mentor Portal Database
+# Alumni Mentor Portal

-A comprehensive MySQL database system for managing an alumni-student mentorship program with automated triggers for data integrity and business logic enforcement.
+A comprehensive MySQL database system with a Flask web application for managing an alumni-student mentorship program.
+Features automated triggers for data integrity, business logic enforcement, and a user-friendly web interface for database operations.

 ## 📋 Overview

 The Alumni Mentor Portal facilitates mentorship connections between experienced alumni and current students.
 It includes:

+- **Database Layer**: MySQL database with comprehensive schema, triggers, and stored procedures
+- **Web Application**: Flask-based web interface for easy database management
 - Alumni profiles with experience and achievements
 - Student profiles with academic information
 - Mentorship session tracking